Roadwork Training For Boxer’s | 30 Minute Boxing Drill

 Roadwork is a necessary part of a comprehensive boxing training regimen.
 Starting a boxing roadwork program will improve your overall fitness and your boxing skills by increasing your endurance and improving your footwork.
 Roadwork for boxers can be a lot of fun because there are a variety of different drills that you can change and adapt to meet the intensity of your training.

 The best way to get a feel for boxing roadwork is to try out a few basic drills.
-Check out this roadwork routine.
+Check out this roadwork routine you can add to your boxing training.

 30-Minute Boxing Roadwork Routine